-Understanding the importance of fire suppression sprinkler systems is important to a business or building.
+Understanding the importance of fire sprinkler systems is important to a business or building.
 That’s why we take the time to educate each client about the best type of fire sprinkler system for your needs.
-Our clients make informed decisions about which type of fire suppression or deluge fire sprinkler system to install, which pre-action systems and backflow preventers would be best, and whether concealed sprinkler heads or visible sprinkler heads are preferred.
+Our clients make informed decisions about which type of fire sprinkler system to install, which pre-action systems and backflow preventers would be best, and whether concealed sprinkler heads or visible sprinkler heads are preferred.

-We design, install and maintain the following types of fire suppression sprinkler systems:
+We design, install and service the following types of fire sprinkler systems:

 - Deluge fire sprinkler system

 - Wet pipe fire sprinkler system

 Deluge Fire Sprinkler System

 Deluge fire sprinkler systems are used in areas considered highly hazardous, such as power plants, chemical storage facilities, chemical processing facilities, and aircraft hangars.
 These systems pump water at a high velocity through open sprinkler heads after the deluge valve is opened by the heat or smoke detection system to suppress the spread of fire.
 The system must be connected to an ample water supply to provide the amount needed for this type of fire suppression system.

 Dry-pipe fire sprinkler systems use pressurized air or nitrogen to hold a dry pipe valve closed and prevent water from entering the pipe until a fire is detected.
 Once the fire has triggered the sprinkler system to operate, water rushes past the now opened valves to flow through the open pipes onto the fire.
 Dry pipe fire sprinkler systems offer immediate protection in areas prone to freezing temperatures.
 Typical installations include outside exposed loading docks, unheated warehouses, and commercial freezers.